Liam-Harrison/Celeritas/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to improve the game
+about: Create a report to improve the game.
 title: "[BUG]"
 labels: bug
 assignees: ''